A deep dive into the HubSpot AI CRM: Features, pricing and complementary tools (2026)

 This official tutorial provides a comprehensive overview of Breeze AI, HubSpot's suite of AI tools designed to enhance productivity across its CRM platform.

-To really get your money's worth from HubSpot's AI, you have to be fully committed.
-We're talking Marketing Hub, Sales Hub, and Service Hub.
-The AI is at its best when it can see data from every part of that ecosystem.
+To get the full value from HubSpot's AI, many teams choose to commit fully to the ecosystem, including Marketing Hub, Sales Hub, and Service Hub.
+The AI is at its most powerful when it can see data from every part of that ecosystem.

-This is where a tool like eesel AI follows a completely different philosophy.
-Instead of making you move your entire tech stack, eesel AI is designed to plug right into the helpdesk you already use.
-With one-click integrations, you can be up and running in a few minutes, not a few months.
+This is where a tool like eesel AI follows a complementary philosophy.
+Instead of requiring a platform transition, eesel AI is designed to plug right into the helpdesk you already use.
+With simple integrations, you can be up and running quickly to enhance your existing setup.

 A look at HubSpot AI CRM pricing

-Here’s a simplified look at the plans where the main AI features live:
+Here’s a look at the plans where the main AI features live:

 | Hub / Plan | Starting Price (Monthly) | Key AI Features Included |